Drumsticks1/TS3-LogDataViewer/README.md

 #### Ban table layout

+Controls for the ban table:
+- Switch between the IDs and the UIDs by using the button "Switch between IDs and UIDs".

 Date and Time                                | Banned ID | Banned Nickname | Banned IP       | Banned by Nickname | Banned by ID | Reason  | Bantime
 -------------------------------------------- | --------- | --------------- | --------------- | ------------------ | ------------ | ------- | -------
 2015-07-28 13:32:32<br />(about 3 hours ago) | 12        | Drumsticks-Test | 111.222.333.444 | Drumsticks         | 3            | Testban | 1800

-- You can switch between the IDs and the UIDs by using the button "Switch between IDs and UIDs in the ban table" in the control section.

 #### Kick table layout